GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-110/index.md

 ## :picture-in-picture pseudo class {: #pip }
-With the [picture in picture API](https://developer.mozilla.org/docs/Web/API/Picture-in-Picture_API) websites can create a floating video window, always on top so that users continue consuming media, while interacting with other content.
+With the [Picture-in-Picture API](https://developer.mozilla.org/docs/Web/API/Picture-in-Picture_API) websites can create a floating video window, always on top so that users continue consuming media, while interacting with other content.

 Now with the [`:picture-in-picture` css pseudo-class](https://developer.mozilla.org/docs/Web/CSS/:picture-in-picture) you can add styles to the elements to improve the experience.